On relative birational geometry and Nagata's compactification: Models

 (i) If $\bfX$ is a good model then quasi-modifications of $\bfX$ are closely related to {\em quasi-dominations} that were introduced by Nagata and played an important role in the proofs of Nagata's compactification theorem by Nagata, Deligne, and Conrad.
 See, for example \cite[\S2]{con}.

-(ii) The notion of modifications appeared in \cite{temrz}, but were called $\calX$-modifica\-tions.
+(ii) Modifications appeared in \cite{temrz} under the name of $\calX$-modifica\-tions.
 Namely, $\bff\:\bfY\to\bfX$ is a modification if and only if $\gtf$ is an isomorphism and $Y$ is an $\calX$-modification of $X$.
 Quasi-modifications were not introduced terminologically in \cite{temrz}, but they were used in the paper (e.g., see \cite[Prop.~3.3.1]{temrz}). \end{rem}

 Next, we establish basic properties of pseudo-modifications.

 \begin{lem} Let $\bff\:\bfY\to\bfX$ be a morphism of models.
 If the generic component $\gtf$ is an immersion then so is the diagonal $\Delta_\bff$.
 In particular, if $\bff$ is a pseudo-modification then $\Delta_\bff$ is an immersion. \end{lem} \begin{proof} Obvious. \end{proof}